-Complete the Reconciliation Questionnaire with great care and accuracy.
-We designed it to enable us to review your reconciliation quickly and efficiently.
+Complete the Reconciliation Questionnaire carefully.
+We designed it to help us review your reconciliation quickly and efficiently.
 If you re-type this questionnaire, place the questions and answers on only one side of each sheet.

 The Reconciliation Questionnaire is divided into five sections: